abeekuharmony/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is an ALX project for Even more pointers, arrays and strings
+This is an ALX Project for Even more pointers, arrays and strings.